ivanceras/keywordSQL/README.md

 keywordSQL
 ==========
 I list down all the keywords of Major Database vendors and convert then into methods in a class.
-Now you can call these methods as though you are writing a series of strings in a Stringbuilder.
+Now you can call these methods as though you are writing a series of texts in a Stringbuilder.

-This is like and extension of StringBuilder which you use to form string, sql strings specifically when you are writing SQL queries for your applications.

 #How much complexity of SQL statements I can write?